 After that, the superfetch service will be stopped.

 Before disabling superfetch, you should keep in mind that it may slow down your PC.
 For this reason, your PC may boot up a little bit slower than before.
 Software that you frequently use may take a longer time than before.
 If you see that your PC is running smoothly and fast as before, you can keep superfetch and prefetch disabled.
-But if the situation is opposite, then you should enable them.
+But if the situation is the opposite, then you should enable them.

-For traditional HDD user, it is common to take a longer time to start a program.
-But superfetch and prefetch feature of Windows play a vital role in that case.
+For traditional HDD users, it is common to take a longer time to start a program.
+But superfetch and prefetch features of Windows play a vital role in that case.
 They store the application’s data in Ram and hard drive to start the application a little bit faster.
 But for gamers and SSD users, it becomes a problem in terms of performance and smoothness.
 Again, it may take up a larger space in your HDD and Ram.
 So, you may want to disable superfetch and prefetch.

 But how to disable superfetch and prefetch?
 If you have gone through the whole article, then you surely know the answer to that question.